krn1904/workHoursBot/README.md

 - Verify `MONGODB_URI` connection string is correct
 - Check MongoDB Atlas network access settings
 - Ensure database user has read/write permissions
-- Test MongoDB connection independently
+- Use `/validate` command to check database integrity

 ### Deployment issues
 - Make sure all environment variables are set on your hosting platform